yapl-language/documentation/src/content/docs/quick-start.md

----
-title: Quick Start
-description: Get up and running with YAPL in minutes
----

 # Quick Start

 This guide will get you up and running with YAPL in just a few minutes.
 We'll create a simple AI agent prompt that demonstrates the core features of YAPL.